cloudmesh/classes/docs/source/i524/technologies.rst

     this is a common scheme for partitioning temporal data.

 36. R

+    :cite:`www-R` R, a GNU project, is a successor to S - a statistical programming language.
+It offers a range of capabilities – “programming language, high level graphics, interfaces to other languages and debugging”.
+"R is an integrated suite of software facilities for data manipulation, calculation and graphical display".
+The statistical and graphical techniques provided by R make it popular in the statistical community.
+The statistical techniques provided include linear and nonlinear modelling, classical statistical tests, time-series analysis,
+    classification and clustering to name a few. :cite:`book-R` The number of packages available in R has made it popular for use in machine learning, visualization, and data operations tasks like data extraction, cleaning, loading, transformation, analysis,
+    modeling and visualization.
+It's strength lies in analyzing data using its rich library but falls short when working with very large datasets.

 37. pbdR

     Programming with Big Data in R (pbdR) :cite:`www-pbdR` is an